srmt99/web-crawler/README.md

 the aim of this project is to provide a corpus for Persian (or any other) language. aside from the wikipedia dataset for Persian (or any other) language which might not be large enough, it is a good idea to crawl the world wide web in order to extract web page materials to build our own data set for when dealing with problems which require a large data set of raw text.

+except for the open source packages, the `aaronsw/html2text` is also used for more info please visit https://github.com/aaronsw/html2text

 how it works:
 -----------------------
 in order to create such dataset we go through the following steps: